We rent two general types of firearms: NON-FIRING REPLICAS (below) and BLANK FIRING

 M-4 Assault Rifle with Accessories This is the M4 above with a variety of attachments: forward grip, scope, sniper bipod, bayonet (resin or steel), and functional rechargeable tactical light.

+Semi-rigid polyurethane (hard resin) with steel reinforcement "Dummy Gun."
 Some moving parts (depending on exact piece).

 Single point tactical sling included.